 - Parodied in an episode of Phineas and Ferb.
 While parasailing, Phineas yells this.
 However, the beach is in their backyard, so yeah...

-- Used in The Simpsons episode "Margical History Tour" where Homer, as King Henry VIII, shoots Ned Flanders out of a cannon, causing him to yell as he soars through the air, "I can see my houuuuuuuuuuuuse!"
+- Used in the episode "Margical History Tour" where Homer, as King Henry VIII, shoots Ned Flanders (Sir Thomas Moore) out of a cannon, causing him to yell as he soars through the air, "I can see my houuuuuuuuuuuuse!"